RamitKataria/group-meeting-planner/README.md

 ## Project Description

 **Who is it for?**
-1.People with busy calendars who need to schedule for group events/meetings.
+** People with busy calendars who need to schedule for group events/meetings.

 **What will it do?
 (What "human activity" will it support?)**
 1.Allow users to set up meetings schedules & automatically fill in availability by linking their personal calendars.